pyb — functions related to the board

 If called with modestr provided, attempts to configure the USB mode.
 The following values of modestr are understood:

-• 'VCP': enable with VCP (Virtual COM Port) interface
+VCP (Virtual COM Port) only.

-• 'VCP+HID': enable with VCP and HID (human interface device)
+VCP and HID (human interface device).

 For backwards compatibility, 'CDC' is understood to mean 'VCP' (and similarly for 'CDC+MSC' and 'CDC+HID').